Fees for Employment Tribunal Work (unfair and wrongful dismissal cases) and Immigration Work

 Our fee guide set out above covers the following key stages of a claim:

-- Entering into pre-claim conciliation where this is mandatory to explore whether settlement can be reached
+- Entering into pre-claim conciliation.
+This is a mandatory step before a claimant can bring a claim in the Employment Tribunal and allows the parties to explore whether settlement can be reached

 - Preparing a claim or response